By taking just a few simple measures you can dramatically reduce the chances of it happening to you.

 - Do not leave your car keys or ID documents near doors, letterbox or windows

-- Always check who’s at the door and don’t open it if you feel anxious
+- Always check who’s at the door and don’t open it if you feel unsure

 - Close and lock all your doors and windows, even if you are only going out for a few minutes